 The Center is working to address regional farmer and farmworker issues, and re-develop with local stakeholders a thriving community.
 Area farmers, leaders and others have already stepped forward in support.

-The Center promotes greater awareness among farmers, workers, social investors and the community of the challenges and opportunities in the current farm-labor economy.
+The Center promotes greater awareness among farmers, workers, and the community of the challenges and opportunities in the current farm-labor economy.
 Good labor practices are placed front and center as the Center promotes sustainable agricultural practices.
 Remaining mindful of the often-tenuous financial viability of small- and mid-scale family farms, the Center puts forth values and practices for farmer lessees that are intended to engender greater fairness and equity for farmworkers.